How we got our name

 The training of teachers soon became the focus of this organization of women who, by 1893, had renamed themselves the Cleveland Day Nursery and Free Kindergarten Association – the name they would have until 1931 when they became the Day Nursery Association of Cleveland.

 By 1900 there were 93 graduates of the teacher training program.
 By 1910 the Association was operating 10 kindergartens within the city of Cleveland.
-It continued to expand and in 1915 the Samantha Hanna Kindergarten, named for the mother of Mark and Lillian Hanna, was founded.
+It continued to expand and in 1915 the Samantha Hanna Kindergarten, named for the mother of Marcus and Lillian Hanna, was founded.

 In 1919 it was housed in a new building adjacent to the Perkins nursery.
 These buildings were razed in 1960 to make room for the construction of the interstate through downtown Cleveland.
 Shortly after, as our former building was being constructed on Cornell Road in what came to be known as University Circle, Louise Humphrey (great niece of Lillian Hanna Baldwin) and Gertrude Oliva (a descendant of the Perkins family) took up the cause to raise money for the new building.
 It was named the Hanna Perkins School.
 In the summer of 1961 the Hanna Perkins building was completed and opened.